5 Apr | 10am – 5pm UK time | £100 | ONLINE

 14:00 – 15:15 Part 3

 15:45 – 17:00 Part 4

 You are welcome to book a place whether or not you choose to attend the BAPT conference.
-It is a separate event, but at the same venue.
-The seminar will be held at the Kents Hill Conference centre in Milton Keynes, and you will be given further information by email, a week or so ahead of time.
+It is a separate event, and you will be given a joining link by email, ahead of time.

 About John Beebe

 Jungian analyst John Beebe is the author of Energies and Patterns in Psychological Type.
 He has written the foreword to the recent Routledge Classics edition of Jung’s 1921 book, Psychological Types.
 His eight-function, eight-archetype model of type is widely applied.